pandashavenobugs/testing-mongoose-with-tsjest-blogpost/README.md

 ![The result of the test failing](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/qlzc0tdfjo2njpc59f35.png)

 The reason the test fails is that the jest expects the createdPerson.job and createdPerson.name to have the same data.

+That's it.
+This is usually how to test mongoose models:

+- create a mongoose model.
+- create a test for the mongoose model.
+- apply the CRUD operations for the mongoose model in test sections.
+- if test fails, try to find out and solve the problem.
+- if the all tests pass, you are ready to go.